 Spinal stenosis and myelopathy

-Duke's expert spine specialists achieve excellent outcomes for the slow, progressive narrowing of the spine known as spinal stenosis, and compression of the spinal cord, referred to as myelopathy.
+Duke's expert spine specialists in Raleigh and Durham achieve excellent outcomes for the slow, progressive narrowing of the spine known as spinal stenosis, and compression of the spinal cord, referred to as myelopathy.
 Whenever possible, our goal is to avoid your need for surgery.
 However, when surgery is necessary, our spine surgeons specialize in procedures that minimize the pain and problems associated with spinal stenosis and myelopathy.
 We work with you to regain your normal function as quickly as possible.

 Expert care for spinal stenosis and myelopathy

 Stenosis and myelopathy can cause a range of symptoms, from pain and numbness to difficulty walking or problems with bladder and bowel function.
 If you have been diagnosed with either of these spinal cord conditions, choosing a highly specialized spine team is your best option for reducing your discomfort and regaining your function and mobility.

 We treat the full range of spine conditions, an important consideration because stenosis and myelopathy may result from degenerative disc disease, spinal arthritis, or trauma such as a spine fracture or spine cancer.
 Our surgeons are among the best in North Carolina and have particular expertise with decompression surgeries often used to treat stenosis and myelopathy.
 These procedures relieve the pain and pressure caused by pinched nerves.